-The Group's floating rate financial liabilities at 30 September 2009 comprise solely of a Sterling bank overdraft in the sum of £23,000 (2008: £18,000) repayable on demand.
+The Group's floating rate financial liabilities at 30 September 2010 comprise solely of a Sterling bank overdraft in the sum of £nil (2009: £23,000) repayable on demand.
 This liability is offset against bank deposits for the purposes of interest payment calculation.